epochml/bylaws/title-1/chapter-1.md

     field.

 3. Project teams, subcommittees, and classes may request funds and materials from the Business Division.
-Requests shall go to the CFO
-    $\rightarrow$ shadow CFO $\rightarrow$ CEO $\rightarrow$ shadow CEO in that order of priority.
-If it is not possible for any of the members to approve requests, a purchase may not be made at that time, unless the Epoch staff advisor provides written approval for the expense.
+Purchase requests shall follow the policy set forth in TItle 1, Chapter 2 of the Epoch bylaws.

 4. Subteams and subcommittees may operate under their own charters, provided that they do not conflict with this document.